 The role of AI in accurate weather forecasting

 AI is rapidly transforming weather forecasting, significantly enhancing its accuracy and speed.
-This rapid processing allows for more frequent forecast updates, which is crucial for quickly evolving weather events like severe thunderstorms.
-In particular, new Deep Learning based AI models (DL-NWP) are showing promise when it comes to improving the accuracy, granularity, and cost effectiveness of traditional models, while also showing enhanced ability to depict the range and likelihood of potential weather outcomes, enabling better decision-making.
+This rapid processing enables more frequent forecast updates, which is crucial for quickly evolving weather events, such as severe thunderstorms.
+In particular, new Deep Learning-based AI models (DL-NWP) are showing promise in improving the accuracy, granularity, and cost-effectiveness of traditional models, while also demonstrating an enhanced ability to depict the range and likelihood of potential weather outcomes, enabling better decision-making.

 Long before “AI” became a buzzword, The Weather Company was harnessing the power of sophisticated algorithms, statistical models, and data-driven computational methods to improve weather forecasting and deliver actionable insights to consumers and businesses globally.